TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.15.md

 ---

-And he gave them their request, But sent leanness into their soul.
+He gave them their request, but sent leanness into their soul.